willhtang/ISDM-Group-5/Report.md

 #### What do they say?
 + Tech support workers will inform upper management of technical incidents that have arised, how they have been resolved, and what further actions are required.
 #### What do they do?
-+ Ensure system servers are operational during work hours.
++ Ensure system servers are operational during work hours and are distributed evenly.
 #### What do they hear?
-+ Tech support workers are hearing complaints from relationship managers about the reliability of the system consistently remaining functional during work hours without lag.
++ Tech support workers are hearing complaints about the old system giving some relationship managers more work than others.
 #### Pains?
 + Tech support workers will have concerns regarding the maintainability of the new system, difficulty of resolving technical issues.
 + They will be concerned of potential new unresolvable bugs in the new system.